cargo-lambda/cargo-lambda/docs/commands/new.md

 - `message`: Question to display to the user (required)
 - `default`: Default value if user doesn't provide input (optional)
 - `choices`: Array of valid options for the user to choose from (optional)
+- `help`: Help message to display to the user (optional)

+### Conditional Rendering

+Each conditional render or ignore can have the following properties:

+- `var`: Variable name to use in templates (required)
+- `match`: Value that the variable should match to render or ignore the file
+- `not_match`: Value that the variable should not match to render or ignore the file

+### Using prompt values in templates

 The values collected from these prompts are available in your template files through Liquid variables.
 For example: